oreillyross/coding-patterns/README.md

 This pattern appears for problems such as **flood fill** or **connected islands** problem.

-    - Use a nested for loop to iterate over every row and column and then apply a recursive pattern of exploring every neighbor, using a combination of visited logic and the delta pattern (up, down, left, right).
+  * Use a nested for loop to iterate over every row and column and then apply a recursive pattern of exploring every neighbor, using a combination of visited logic and the delta pattern (up, down, left, right).
+  * A good idea to remember with recursive code is **<span style="color: red">dont look before you leap</span>**.
+What we mean by this is dont check out of bounds conditions up front in your recursive functio calls.
+Rather just go into the function, passing in next values, or location in grid-graph that you explore and the in your base cases handle any out of bounds conditions.

 ```javascript
         /*